YonSci/yon_academic/_portfolio/portfolio-7.md

 </div>
 <img src="https://yonsci.github.io/yon_academic//files/Geopandas_data/Output/output_100_0.png" width="500" height="500" />

-You can also override the existing CRS by using the `.set_crs` function:
+You can also override the existing CRS of a given shapefile by using the `.set_crs` function:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">